Scope and Aim

 Articles

-The Editorial Team at Peitho sees the field of rhetoric, composition, and communication to be at an interesting and important place.
-Peitho is poised to address the deep cultural tensions—around race and racialization, gendered violence, white supremacy, and imperialism that exist within the U.S., within the US’s complex transglobal relations, and often throughout the globe.
-These tensions make it necessary for feminist work to evolve and change.
-Peitho invites article-length submissions on a wide range of topics related to feminist theories and gendered practices, including but not limited to:
+Peitho publishes research articles on a wide range of interdisciplinary issues and topics that make use of feminist rhetorical theories, themes, and methodological approaches.
+Peitho is committed to providing a venue for scholarship related to feminisms and rhetorics conceived broadly.
+Work that engages with intersectional feminism and, thus, addresses the deep cultural tensions—around race and racialization, gendered violence, white supremacy, and imperialism that exist within the U.S., within the US’s complex transglobal relations, and often throughout the globe is especially welcome.
+Peitho invites submissions on a wide range of topics related to feminist theories and gendered practices, including but not limited to:

 - Feminist approaches to rhetorical, communication, and composition theory